History and Philosophy of Science

 - There are too many.
 To get a good grade you do not have to be a good scientist – just have a good memory.

-The point was emphasised by Dr Craig Venter in his recent Richard Dimbleby Lecture.
+The point was emphasised by Dr Craig Venter in a Richard Dimbleby Lecture.

 ‘As a young student I was very turned off by the forced memorisation of seemingly trivial facts which were, I felt, at the expense of true understanding.
 Instead I was much more interested in discovering and living in my world – I caught frogs and snakes, built boats and explored my surroundings.’